About the course

 The MSc in Archaeological Science provides a broad introductory education for those with a first degree in archaeology wishing to apply science-based research methods, or for those with a first degree in a science subject wishing to learn about specifically archaeological issues amenable to scientific methods.

 The MSc in Archaeological Science is designed to give a broad but detailed grounding in the theory as well as practical experience in the major applications of science in archaeology.
 It is intended for archaeologists or scientists who wish to go on to undertake research in archaeological science, or archaeologists who intend to pursue a career in the management of archaeological projects or become policy makers in this area and would like to have a sound understanding of the potential of science to elucidate archaeological problems.
 The MSc also acts as preliminary training for doctoral research.

 The MSc in Archaeological Science is based on the research strengths of the Research Laboratory for Archaeology.
 The MSc consists of three elements taught over two nine-week terms, comprising materials analysis and the study of technological change, molecular bioarchaeology, and principles and practice of scientific dating, plus a five month research project chosen in consultation with the supervisor.
 The pre-set essay(s) and research project provide opportunity for specialisation within these areas.

 Each option has a co-ordinator who will be responsible for arranging your option teaching, while the course director has overall responsibility for your progress, and you will have a supervisor for your individual research project.

-A viva voce examination may be held, when students' work-books may also be examined, at the discretion of the examiners.
+A viva voce examination may be held and students' workbooks may also be examined at the discretion of the examiners.

 - DPhil in Archaeological Science